ligu/KafkaClient/README.md

 Provides a high level abstraction for sending batches of messages to a Kafka cluster.
 Internally, it uses the IBrokerRouter and IConnection.

 ##### Consumer
-Provides a high level abstraction for receiving messages from a Kafka cluster.
-It will consumer messages from a whitelist of partitions from a single topic.
-The consumption mechanism is a blocking IEnumerable of messages.
-If no whitelist is provided then all partitions will be consumed, creating one Connection for each partition leader.
+Provides a mechanism for fetching messages from a Kafka cluster.
+To be extended to surface a high level abstraction for consumer groups.

 ##### Partition Selection (`KafkaClint.IPartitionSelector`)
 Provides the logic for routing requests to a particular topic to a partition.
 The default selector (PartitionSelector) will use round robin partition selection if the key property on the message is null and a mod/hash of the key value if present.